Chinese real estate crisis (2020–present): Zhongzhi and Zhongrong

 Similar issues arose at Zhongzhi Enterprise Group, one of China's largest private wealth managers, with over US$137 billion of assets under management.
-In mid-August 2023 it suspended payments on nearly all of its products although it was not clear how many products Zhongzhi had defaulted on.
-The firm hired KPMG to review its balance sheet, as the Chinese banking regulator set up a taskforce to examine risks.
+In mid-August 2023, it suspended payments on nearly all of its products although it was not clear how many products Zhongzhi had defaulted on.
+The firm hired KPMG to review its balance sheet, as the Chinese banking regulator set up a task force to examine risks.

-As of 2023 Zhongrong International Trust Co, a shadow banking in China was the ninth largest trust company in China, with about 600 billion yuan in assets under management, and was part-owned by Zhongzhi.
+As of 2023, Zhongrong International Trust Co, a shadow banking in China was the ninth largest trust company in China, with about 600 billion yuan in assets under management, and was part-owned by Zhongzhi.
 On 14 August 2023, reports warned of an increased contagion risk, because Zhongrong missed its obligations for repayment on some investment products.
 Two Chinese companies said Zhongrong had not paid them in time for maturing investments.

 On 22 November 2023, Zhongzhi Enterprise Group warned investors that it was not able to repay its debts; the wealth management company stated that its total liabilities were at least 420 billion yuan (US$59 billion), with a shortfall of up to 260 billion yuan (US$36.5 billion) compared to its total tangible assets.
 According to South China Morning Post this statement set off "alarm bells" in a trust sector that had invested a large portion of investors’ money in real estate projects.